irainy/scene-review/scene-understanding.md

 ### Zelinsky, G. J. (2013).
 Understanding scene understanding.
 Frontiers in Psychology, 4. doi:10.3389/fpsyg.2013.00954/full

 > it is possible to extract the gist of a scene very quickly (Potter, 1975; Friedman, 1979);

+> But scene understanding doesn’t stop at gist, and there were other things happening in this scene.